 Recognition Can Address Historic Burnout Levels

-Employee burnout is at historic levels in 2021.
+Employee burnout will be at historic levels in 2021.
 More than 70% of employees reported being burnt out and feeling that their employers aren’t doing enough to address workplace burnout.
-Workplace burnout is commonly defined as extreme physical and emotional exhaustion that results in a lack of professional efficacy, increased cynicism, lack of engagement and depleted energy.
+Workplace burnout is commonly defined as extreme physical and emotional exhaustion that results in a lack of professional efficacy, increased cynicism, lack of engagement, and depleted energy.

 By showing urgency in addressing employee culture, you show that your employees matter.
 Work to build a resilient culture.
 Be intentional about goal setting, engagement, feedback, and recognition on an individual level.